 Approximately one-third of proprietary companies that lodged audited financial reports with ASIC from 2017-2018 will no longer be required to do so under the increased thresholds.
 If a company fits within the previous definition of a large company, but not the new thresholds, it will still need to lodge the relevant returns for the 18/19 financial year.
 However, in the new 19/20 financial year the company will revert to be a small proprietary company and may report accordingly.

 For those still captured, increased reporting requirements may apply.
 For example, public and large proprietary companies must ensure that they have compliant whistleblowing policies in place as soon as possible but no later than 1 January 2020 to avoid penalties.
 Companies that fail to have compliant whistle-blower policies may be subject to a civil penalty – currently $12,600.
-The whistle-blowing protections have also been broadened by the Treasury Laws Amendment (Enhancing Whistleblower Protections) Bill 2019 (Cth) which you can see in our previous blog titled "New Whistle Blowing Protections".
+The whistle-blowing protections have also been broadened by the Treasury Laws Amendment (Enhancing Whistleblower Protections) Bill 2019 (Cth) which you can see in our previous insights titled "New Whistle Blowing Protections".

 Cowell Clarke is well able to advise clients on the new large proprietary company thresholds and their reporting obligations and to assist clients with preparing whistle-blower policies or updating current policies to comply with the new regime.

 If you would like to discuss this topic, please contact Susan Robertson, Brett Cowell or Megan Jongebloed or a member of our Corporate team by clicking on the following link - Contact Us.